theokyr/theokyr.github.io/index.md

 order: 1
 ---

-Hobbyist programmer and undergraduate student of IT @ Thessaloniki, Greece.
+Hello!
+I'm Theo, a software developer and undergraduate student of IT @ Thessaloniki, Greece.